Terry McLaurin Player Prop Bets for NFL Week 7 | Washington vs. Green Bay 10/24/2021

 - McLaurin has seen the ball thrown his way four times in the red zone this season, 25.0% of his team's 16 red zone pass attempts.

-- The Football Team have thrown the football in 57.0% of their plays from scrimmage this year while staying on the ground 43.0% of the time.
-This offensive attack ranks 20th in the NFL in points scored.
+- The Football Team have run 57.0% passing plays and 43.0% rushing plays this season.
+They rank 20th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for McLaurin's matchup with the Packers.